schlich/loomio_help/content/user_manual/users/email_settings/index.md

 ## Thread email settings

 The email settings for a thread are similar to those for a group.
-A thread will use the email settings for a group unless you change it for that thread.
+A thread will use the email settings for the group in which it resides unless you change it for that thread.

 Note that the _subscribe on participation_ setting affects your thread email settings.
 If _subscribe on participation_ is enabled, when you participate in a thread your email settings will change to "All activity" for that thread.